Alpha male posturing is the ensemble of behaviors that seeks to show off how “alpha” one is.

-Alpha male posturing includes all the behaviors and attitudes that seek to inflate one’s own social status and self-esteem by creating an outgroup of “inferior” people they can attack and show contempt for.
-In today’s terms, the “inferior” group goes by the names of “cuck”, “beta” et similar.The Power moves
+Alpha male posturing includes all the behaviors and attitudes that seek to inflate one’s own social status and self-esteem by creating an outgroup of “inferior” people to be attacked and ridiculed.The Power moves

-The key in this definition is “increasing one’s own value”.
+The key in this definition is “inflating one’s own value”.

 Because, at the core, alpha male posturing is nothing but an example of social climbing: it’s about pushing people down so that I can pull myself up.

 If you have taken a peek around the manosphere or any Red Pill community you have probably come across terms such as “cuck”, “beta” or “beta bucks”.

 As a matter of fact, you can barely get by a single post or article without being peppered with those names.